-All parents are encouraged to attend Conferences, Coffee with the Principal, School Site Council, Site English Learner Parent Advisory Committee, Parent Workshops, and Parent-Teacher Organization meetings, etc. in order to participate in the decision making process of the school site. (meetings will take place online via Zoom during COVID 19 pandemic.
-In person meetings will occur when possible.)
+All parents are encouraged to attend Conferences, Coffee and Conversation with Administration, School Site Council, Site English Learner Parent Advisory Committee, Parent Workshops, and Parent-Teacher Organization meetings, etc. in order to participate in the decision making process of the school site.